blakkan/blakkan.github.io/_posts/2023-09-20-NavarreteGrapeHarvest.md

 ---

 Only 576 kilometers to go...
-This sign is at a famous vinyard entering Navarete.
+This sign is at a famous vinyard entering Navarrete.
 Note the new jacket around my waist.
 Weather has been getting colder.
 Note also the footwear replacing the hiking shoes in which I've been blistering.
 Recently the trail has been clay instead of gravel and is *much* nicer to walk on.
 (Perhaps the clay